 Each contestant is expected to follow high standards of sportsmanship, courtesy, and conservation.
 No angler may fish within 50 yards of any other boat which is anchored with the trolling motor up.
 Furthermore, no angler may fish within 25 yards of any other boat without the other boater’s permission.
 Permission may not be granted to any angler at the exclusion of any other angler.
 No hole sitting by a non-competitor or by another competitor, to aid a tournament participant will not be allowed.
-Violators will have their catch disqualified.
+Violators will be disqualified.

-11. TACKLE AND FISHING METHODS
+12. TACKLE AND FISHING METHODS

-12. STATE AND FEDERAL GAME REGULATIONS
+13. STATE AND FEDERAL GAME REGULATIONS

 Only largemouth, smallmouth, spotted bass may be weighed.
 To count as a scorable bass a fish must weigh a minimum of 1 lb.
 There are no length restrictions.

-Competitors shall remain with their Marshall in the boat at all times during the tournament, except in the event of sickness or brief excursions for "nature calling", severe storm or other such hazard.
+Competitors shall remain with their marshal in the boat at all times during the tournament, except in the event of sickness or brief excursions for "nature calling", severe storm or other such hazard.
 It is permitted for a competitor to leave the boat for marina services.
-During competition, competitors and Marshall’s may leave the boat to dislodge it, but only to return the boat in the direction it came from.
+During competition, competitors and marshals may leave the boat to dislodge it, but only to return the boat in the direction it came from.
 Leaving the boat, on a competition day, to advance it is not permitted.
 (In falling water conditions, a team may leave the boat to advance it only to return from water they accessed without leaving the boat.)
 If for any reason it becomes necessary to leave the tournament waters early, the angler shall bear full responsibility for notifying a tournament official.

 All fish caught may be weighed at the request of the angler but only those fish weighing 1 lb or more will count as scorable bass.
-The weight is not official until Marshall and angler verbally agree on weight.
-The Marshall is not allowed to touch the fish.
+The weight is not official until marshal and angler verbally agree on weight.
+The marshal is not allowed to touch the fish.
 All fish must be released into the water immediately after being weighed.
 Once the competitor and Marshal agree on the weight, the marshal will record the fish‘s weight on the MLF app and his score sheet.

-16. PROTEST AND POLYGRAPH TEST
+17. PROTEST AND POLYGRAPH TEST

-If a competitor wishes to file an official protest, his/her marshal must Any protest must be filed by a group text that includes the tournament director, at the time of the infraction, and the National Office must be notified immediately.The Fishers of Men National Tournament Trail reserves the right to give a polygraph or other truth verification test to any participant at any time.
+If a competitor wishes to file an official protest, his/her marshal must Any protest must be filed by a group text that includes the tournament director, at the time of the infraction, and the National Office must be notified by the director immediately.
+Fishers of Men National reserves the right to give a polygraph or other truth verification test to any participant at any time.
 This test does not have to be administered on site and may be set up by the tournament director at his discretion.
 All participants agree to abide by the results of any polygraph or other truth verification test administered.
-In the event of a protest and an off-site polygraph or other truth verification test the tournament director will have the option of mailing all the checks to the teams in the money pending the outcome of the test.
+In the event of a protest and an off-site polygraph or other truth verification test the tournament director will have the option of mailing all the checks to the anglers in the money pending the outcome of the test.

-17. UBC CHAMPIONSHIP QUALIFICATION
+18. UBC CHAMPIONSHIP QUALIFICATION

-18. LIABILITY INSURANCE
+19. LIABILITY INSURANCE

 All members must carry a minimum of $100,000 of liability insurance on any boat they use during any Fishers of Men Tournament.
 Failure to do so, or reporting of false information will result in disqualification of catch.
 Participants must include the company name and either the policy number or the name of the agent binding the coverage on the entry form for each tournament.

-19. VIOLATION OF RULES AND DISQUALIFICATION
+20. VIOLATION OF RULES AND DISQUALIFICATION

-21. RULES ENFORCEMENT
+23. RULES ENFORCEMENT

-© Copyright 2015 - 2018 | Design by Support Technologies Corporation
+© Copyright 2015 - 2019 | Design by Support Technologies Corporation